apache/incubator-weex/doc/syntax/display-logic.md

 ## `repeat`

 `repeat` statement is just for array rendering.
-Every item in an array is also a structed data.
+Every item in an array is also a structured data.
 This means in `repeat`ed component, you can bind their item properties directly.

 ```html
 <template>